SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Detection_Tutorial.md

 1. Wait until the *Data Generated?* parameter displays *Yes*.

-1. Click the light bulb icon in the top right corner of the Alarm Console.
+1. Click the light bulb icon in the top-right corner of the Alarm Console.

    This icon lights up in blue to indicate that DataMiner Analytics found something interesting.
 For more detailed info, see [Working with the Alarm Console light bulb feature](xref:Light_Bulb_Feature).